Tricentis-qTest/launch-samples/Cucumber-JUnit/README.md

 7. **Execute Command**: Both for Windows and Linux/Mac
     ```node
     const { execSync } = require("child_process");
-    // NOTE: change the value to reflect the actual path to maven executable in your host machine
-    let mavenExePath = '/usr/local/opt/apache-maven-3.5.4/bin/mvn';

     // Automation content is the identifier of an automated Test Run in qTest Manager.
     // We will try to get all automation content(s) of all the test run(s) stored in magic variable TESTCASES_AC,
     // The value of TESTCASES_AC is under comma separated string, or empty if there is no test runs scheduled to be executed.